thomasmore-imd/devtools/visual_studio_code.md

 #### 1.2.1.8.
 Paste and Indent

 Moving code blocks in Visual Studio Code doesn't always work very pretty.
 Especially while copy-pasting blocks of code the indenting might go completely wrong.
 This plugin automatically formats your code after doing a copy paste in most used development languages, so you don't need to worry yourself about keeping the indents clean.

+#### 1.2.1.9.
+VS Live Share

+This extension allows you to easily collaborate with colleagues on projects and group works.
+After installing the extension, two or more users can simultaneously develop on the same codebase, while not leaving their own workspace.
+This can especially be useful for helping each other out!

 ### 1.2.2.
 Git